-For criminal emergencies call 911 or 101, locate the local Comasaría (Police Station) or find a police officer that is walking the streets nearby.
+For criminal emergencies call 911, 101 or *31416 (from a cell phone), locate the local Comasaría (Police Station) or find a police officer that is walking the streets nearby.
 Many of the comasarías have an officer on staff that speaks basic English.

 For a map and listing of comasarías.
 Be sure to report the crime to the local police no matter how futile it may seem.
 Reports help police track crime patterns and strategize on where to add or remove police in neighborhoods.
 Report any stolen credit or bank cards immediately to your credit card companies:

 AMEX: 1-800-992-3404 or 336-393-1111